phillip-coboworx/event-simulator-manager/README.md

 ### **JS**

-The js-templates includes two extra object types which are not included/needed in the other two template file formats.
+The js-templates include two extra object types which are not included/needed in the other two template file formats.

 - Intervals() is a container for Interval() objects and also contains the device's ID and keep-alive message sending interval
 ```js